-- Zone 1 the areas of motorcyclists' protective garments that have a high risk of damage e.g. impact, abrasion, and tearing. - Zone 2 the areas of motorcyclists' protective garments that have a moderate risk of damage e.g. abrasion and tearing. - - Zone 3 - the areas of motorcyclists' protective garments that have a low risk of damage e.g. abrasion and tearing.
+- Zone 1 the areas of motorcyclists' protective garments that have a high risk of damage e.g. impact, abrasion, and tearing. - Zone 2 the areas of motorcyclists' protective garments that have a moderate risk of damage e.g. abrasion and tearing. - Zone 3 the areas of motorcyclists' protective garments that have a low risk of damage e.g. r Borouting Contracting of the Contract of the abrasion and tearing.